+Chillblains are small red itchy painful bumps on your skin, usually in the areas where you feel cold the most: toes, fingers, nose and ears.
 Chilblains occur in response to extremely cold temperatures.
-If you have chilblains you will notice small red itchy painful bumps on your skin, usually in the areas where you feel cold the most: toes, fingers, nose and ears.
 These bumps appear a few hours after exposure to the cold.

 What are the symptoms of chilblains?